inghong06/covid-dashboard/README.md

 - Adding "active cases" and "critical cases"
 - Improving the chart
 - Add a table to display data from countries
+- Add searchbar to dropdown country list to optimize country selection